Steven A. Kolmes, Ph.D., chair

 - Integrate ethical considerations into a policy analysis or proposal.

 - Demonstrate an understanding of the differences between ethical analysis and policy analysis.

-It is required that students earning a B.A. or B.S. degree in environmental studies participate in an environmentally-oriented capstone experience during the spring semester of their junior or senior year.
+It is required that students earning a B.A. or B.S. degree in environmental studies participate in an environmentally-oriented capstone experience during the spring semester of the calendar year in which they graduate.
 This capstone experience provides students with an opportunity to synthesize their diverse course material into a cohesive and integrated body of knowledge.
 The capstone experience in environmental studies is achieved through the ENV 400— Integrating Seminar in Environmental Studies course.
 Students research a current environmental issue in the Pacific Northwest, working on sub-tasks as interdisciplinary teams, each of which includes both ethics/policy and science majors.
 Their findings, conclusions and recommendations are presented on Founders Day near the end of the spring semester.